-If we're honest, the narrative around Belfast and Northern Ireland — locally and globally — is stuck in the past.
-When I lived in NYC, and people found out where I was from you don't need too many guesses to imagine what the conversations went like.
+If we're being honest, the narrative around Belfast and Northern Ireland — locally and globally — is stuck in the past.
+When I lived in NYC and people found out I was from NI you don't need too many guesses to imagine what the conversations went like.

 (I'll give you a clue, it usually involved bombs, politics, division and for people who were really switched on — The Titanic).

 Yet how often do you see this in the news?
 How often are there books, movies or documentaries made about this?
 How often do we even celebrate it ourselves?

-We Have A City Worth Celebrating.
+I believe We Have A City Worth Celebrating.
+Do You?

 Belfast has a dark past, but its future is bright.
 We have the potential to be a beacon of hope in a divided world, but we're too quick to hide our light away and snub others for shining too bright.